 2020 will be a busy year for Fridley voters.
 There are three election days in 2020!
 Learn about voting, important dates, door knocking and how to become an election judge.

-There are three election days in 2020:
+There are two election days left in 2020:

 - August 11, 2020 - Regular Primary